dymmond/edgy/docs/reference-foreignkey.md

 Let us see the advantage of using this new approach directly there and enjoy.

 You can see the [RefForeignKey][reffk] as some sort of ***nested*** object.

+The beauty of [RefForeignKey][reffk] is the automatic conversion of dicts, so it is interoperable with many APIs.

 ### Declare the models, views and ModelRef